German Food - A Culinary Journey

 In the days of communist East Germany meals were planned around what was available that day, the queues were long and legendary, and a banana was seen on television but not in a shop.
 Appetizing and healthy food was served nevertheless, and here are some favorite recipes from the time.

 Summer in a glass.
-Cool drinks for the hot days of German summers range from all types of Fruit Bowle and Radler, to Apfelschorle and Cola-Schoppen.
-Ideal for sunless as well as sun filled days, there's something for everyone.
+Cool beverages for hot days...from all types of Frucht Bowle and Radler, to Apfelschorle and Cola-Schoppen.
+"Erfrischend" (refreshing), that little bit different, and ideal for sunless and sun filled summer days.
+There is something to suit everyone.

 Rumtopf, Germany´s Fruit and Rum Pot, Recipe